Fireandplants/plant_gbif/README.md

 ```

 The result is saved as a large comma-separated file, current version is `myco-gbif-occurrences_extracted_151022.csv`.
-This is our full species occurrence data, but it may have records with untrustworthy coordinates and therefore needs cleaning/culling.
+This is our full species occurrence data, but it may have records with untrustworthy coordinates and therefore needs further cleaning.

 #### 5. Data cleaning ####